awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lambda-function.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `KmsKeyArn`  <a name="cfn-lambda-function-kmskeyarn"></a>
 The ARN of the AWS Key Management Service \(AWS KMS\) customer managed key that's used to encrypt your function's [environment variables](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-encryption)\.
-When [Lambda SnapStart](https://docs.aws.amazon.com/lambda/latest/dg/snapstart-security.html) is activated, this key is also used to encrypt your function's snapshot\.
+When [Lambda SnapStart](https://docs.aws.amazon.com/lambda/latest/dg/snapstart-security.html) is activated, Lambda also uses this key is to encrypt your function's snapshot\.
+If you deploy your function using a container image, Lambda also uses this key to encrypt your function when it's deployed\.
+Note that this is not the same key that's used to protect your container image in the Amazon Elastic Container Registry \(Amazon ECR\)\.
 If you don't provide a customer managed key, Lambda uses a default service key\.
 *Required*: No
 *Type*: String
 *Pattern*: `(arn:(aws[a-zA-Z-]*)?:[a-z0-9-.]+:.*)|()`